cneijenhuis/cneijenhuis/webhook-pitfalls.md

 ## The delivery fails

-What should the sender do if it can't deliver the webhook because the destination server or the network isn't available?
+What should the sender do if it can't deliver the Webhook because the destination server or the network isn't available?

 Turns out: It depends.
 If the callback is supposed to trigger a refund on your credit card, it should be retried ad nauseam.
 However, if the callback is supposed to trigger a push notification with "your food delivery is on the way", it should be dropped after a couple of minutes as the customer has received his meal already.

-## The receiver can't process a specific webhook
+## The receiver can't process a specific Webhook

 Bugs hide everywhere - especially in software.
 A bug in the receiver may only be triggered by a specific payload.
 How can the developers of the receiver retrieve this payload?
 A nice sender would offer a dead letter queue that can be accessed via a UI and/or an API.